MI-AFP/tutorials/tutorials/04_types-errors.md

 ### Lazy Haskell

 As we've already seen, Haskell has lazy non-strict evaluation strategy.
 It means that no expression is evaluated unless the value is needed.
-One of possibilities is creating infinite lists.
+One of the possibilities is creating infinite lists.
 For testing when the expression is evaluated is good to use `undefined`.

 ```
 Prelude> let x = 1:x